-Arcadis U.S., Inc. (Arcadis) is submitting this letter on behalf of The Dayton Power and Light Company (DP&L) doing business as "AES Ohio", an AES Corporation company, for the Airport to Miami 138kV Transmission Line Project (Project) located in Monroe Township, Miami County, Ohio (Figure 1).
-AES OHIO is planning to construct a new 1.1-mile 138kV line extension to improve the capacity and reliability of the electric system serving the growing load center around the Dayton Airport.
-Project activities will consist of constructing transmission poles and/or replacing existing poles, electric wires, and hardware within a new right of way (ROW) along Peters Road and Ginghamsburg-Frederick Road.
-This new line will be connected to an existing 138kV line and to a new substation1.
+Arcadis U.S., Inc. (Arcadis) is submitting this letter on behalf of The Dayton Power and Light Company (DP&L) doing business as "AES Ohio", an AES Corporation company, for the West Milton to Airport 138kV Transmission Line Project (Project) located in Monroe Township, Miami County, Ohio (Figure 1).
+AES Ohio is planning to construct a new one-mile 138kV line extension to improve the capacity and reliability of the electric system serving the growing load center around the Dayton Airport.
+Project activities will consist of constructing transmission poles and/or replacing existing poles, electric wires, and hardware within the existing road right-of-way (ROW) along Bard Road and Ginghamsburg-Frederick Road.
+This new line will be connected to an existing 138kV line and to a new substation.
 The Project falls under jurisdiction of the Ohio Power Siting Board (OPSB) and subsequently, Ohio Revised Code, Sections 149.52-149.54.